Kuki, Meitei church leaders urged to play active role in restoring peace in Manipur | Law-Order

 He claimed that in the last four months, 250 Meitei churches and over 70 Kuki churches have been vandalised and it was time to put a stop to all this.

-"It is completely wrong to say that only churches have been vandalised.
+''It is completely wrong to say that only churches have been vandalised.
 Nearly 400 temples have also been razed in addition to hundreds of houses of both communities.
-Such scale of violence should worry both sides as there's nothing more important than peace," the 24-year-old youth hailing from the small town of Moirang said.
+Such scale of violence should worry both sides as there is nothing more important than peace,'' the 24-year-old youth hailing from the small town of Moirang said.

 He asserted that the claim that only Kuki churches were burnt is not correct as those of Meiteis were also destroyed.